jiahaoliuliu/deepLinkingWithAndroid/README.md

 To solve this three problems, the follow solution has been applied:

-1. Modify the behaviour of the app when it is launched to singleTop.
-This is, by adding android:launchMode="singleTop" in the manifest of the main activity.
+1. Modify the behaviour of the app when it is launched to singleTask.
+This is, by adding android:launchMode="singleTask" in the manifest of the main activity.
+This will prevent to have several instance of the same application.
 2. Because of this new mode, a new intent is created.
 So, the main activity also checks the intent on the onNewIntent method.
+3. If the user has opened the app with deep linking and he presses on the icon in the main menu of the app, normally the main activity will be show.
+To solve this, the app record the last screen and the background color if needed.
+This is not applicable to all the apps.
+So, as example, a new branch without this features is created here: https://github.com/jiahaoliuliu/deepLinkingWithAndroid/tree/affordableImpl

 Any question or issue, send a mail to jiahaoliuliu@gmail.com